 - Wax-dipped leaves are great scattered on a coffee table or strung up as a decorative garland.
 The next time you’re outside, pick up a few fall leaves, then simply dip them in melted wax and hang to dry.

-- Cotton ball cobwebs work as a simple spooky holiday décor.
+- Cotton ball cobwebs work as simple spooky holiday décor.
 Take some cotton balls out of your medicine cabinet, pull them apart, and tape them around your home.
 Add some fake spiders for an extra scare.

 - Indoor Christmas lights help pull a festive atmosphere into your home.
 Take a box of traditional outdoor lights and string them around your banister, or clump a cluster around a scented candle for a centerpiece.